 These fields must match what has been approved on the claim.
 To check the status of the claim and what has been approved, you can visit Worksafe’s Claim Status page Here.

 You can leave the default fee codes blank.
-Because WSBC claims are block billed, you will only need to enter fee codes on the dates of service that match when a block is being billed and that can be done from the appointment in your schedule.
+Because WSBC claims are often block billed, you will only need to enter fee codes on the dates of service that match when a block is being billed and that can be done from the appointment in your schedule.